Adron/adron.github.io/_working/contents/articles/system76-ubuntu-leopard-workstation/index.md

     ![System76](system76-small.png)
 </div>

+January 24th, 2017 UPDATE: After I wrote this, I spoke with the System 76 team and I'm getting the chance to go out and tour their Denver Headquarters.
+This happened well after I made my purchase, which all of the following was written after.
+But just for full transparency, I've added this note.
+Also, I'm aiming to get a full write up of my System76 trip put together with Denver tidbits and more!
+Until then, here's the review...

 In the trailing days of 2016, after having moved to Redmond, Washington I sat working at my desktop workstation.
 This workstation, which still exists, is a iMac with an i7, 16GB RAM, 256 GB SSD, and a 1GB Video Card with a 1TB secondary drive.
 The machine is a 27" all in one style design, and the screen is rather beautiful.
 But as I did a build and tried to run Transport Tycoon at the same time in the background the machine sputtered a bit.
 It was definitely maxed out doing this Go code build, putting together a Docker image build, and spinning it up for go live at the same time my game ran in the background.
 I thought, this machine has served me extremely well, at over 5 years old it had surpassed the standard 5 year lifespan of peak Apple oomf.
 At the moment, I thought, maybe it's time to dig into a serious machine with some premium hardware again.

 <span class="more"></span>